autonomys/subspace-core-rust/spec/protocol.md

 * Retrieve 4kb pieces over the network
 * Encode each piece with sloth, using node_id xor piece_index as the initilizaiton vector
 * Store each encoding to disk (HDD or SSD)
+* Compute a commitment (HMAC) for each encoding using a temorary nonce
+* Store the commitment in a Binary Search Tree -- currently RocksDB on disk
-* Retain a mapping of piece index to LBA in RAM
+* Retain a mapping of piece index to LBA in Rocks as well
 * Continue until all available drive space is full, using as many different node ids as possible

 ### Challenge / Response Phase

+* Challenge recycling
+* Lookback parameter
+*
 * For each new valid block
 * Compute the challenge as hash(block.tag) -> opportunity for simulation (for each encoding)
 * Compute the parent block for the piece audit as: challenge mod (block_height - encoding_delay_parameter)